OkamotoDaiki/MFCC_linearSVM_TEST/README.md

 # DEMO

-The accuracy was `84.5%` when the dataset of audio sample was as follows and output to one linear SVM of the machine learning algorithm using the MFCC output by this program.
+The accuracy was `83.9%` using cross-validation when the dataset of audio sample was as follows and output to one linear SVM of the machine learning algorithm using the MFCC output by this program.

 * Name:  Jakobovski / Free Spoken Digit Dataset (FSDD)
 * LICENCE: Creative Commons Attribution-ShareAlike 4.0 International